Low Wood, Lake District Wedding Photography venue

 It may even be possible that you arrived in at one of these properties in The Lakes via the local Mountain Goat Bus service or used an iconic Wainwright guide to navigate there.

-A short cycle ride from my home in Cumbria takes you to the beautiful Longsleddale Valley; which provided the inspiration by the Kendal based author Jon Cuncliffe, for his Postman Pat series of books.
+A cycle ride from my home in Cumbria takes you to the beautiful Longsleddale Valley; which provided the inspiration by the Kendal based author Jon Cuncliffe, for his Postman Pat series of books.

 Any list of iconic Cumbrian’s would be incomplete without mentioning Stan Laurel born in the South Lake District town of Ulverston in 1890, was one half of the comedy duo, Laurel and Hardy, and their statue is the most photographed within Cumbria.